mirecekd/tesla-kecal/README.md

 - Prevents conflicts between services
 - Provides visual feedback in Home Assistant UI
 - Enables automation based on voice assistant state
+- Ensures only one voice service is active at a time (Home Assistant, Perplexity, or ChatGPT)

 ## 🛠️ Customization Options

 ### Adjusting for Different Cars and Devices

 1. **Car Audio System**: Test and adjust audio routing for your specific car model
-2. **Screen Resolution**: Update AutoInput coordinates for your phone/car display
+2. **Screen Resolution**: Update AutoInput coordinates for your phone/car display (including ChatGPT voice button)
 3. **Device Name**: Change notification target in Home Assistant automations
-4. **App Packages**: Verify and update app package names if needed
+4. **App Packages**: Verify and update app package names for Perplexity and ChatGPT if needed
 5. **Bluetooth Settings**: Optimize for your car's Bluetooth audio profile
 6. **Volume Levels**: Adjust for your car's speaker system and road noise